 Cowering – should your dog be forced to interact and still be scared, they might cower and try to make themselves smaller.

-Growling – should the dog not have the option to gain distance between the object/occurrence that they feel might be a threat, they will also start growling and showing signs of aggression.
+Growling – should your dog not be able to get away from a perceived threat, they may also start growling and showing signs of aggression.

 Raised ears – in the majority of cases, however, an aggressive stance will not be your dog’s natural response; they will often just be curious, which you can tell by their raised ears.